gamedevware/charon/docs/web/cli_access_to_web_project.rst

 Overview
 ========

-Charon provides a REST API and CLI for accessing and modifying game data.
-To access the API, you need to generate an API Key in the *API Keys* section of your *User Profile*.
+Charon provides a ``REST API`` and ``CLI`` for accessing and modifying game data.
+To access the API, users need to generate an API Key in the *API Keys* section of their *User Profile*.

-With the API Key, you can easily integrate Charon into your existing game development workflow.
-For example, the API Key can be used to export game data from the web into a local GIT repository.
+With the API Key, Charon can easily be integrated into existing game development workflows.
+For example, the API Key can be used to export game data from the web into a local GIT repository

 Step By Step
 =============